claudinpcosta/2020-FatBodyQueens-Bimpatiens/README.md

 | Q464_R47_12d75	|	Q464	|	R47	|	12	| 75 |
 | Q749_R53_12d75	|	Q749	|	R53	|	12	| 75 |
 | Q866_R59_12d75	|	Q866	|	R59	|	12	| 75 |

+_NOTES: Newly eclosed callow queens, which are less than 24 hr of age, were removed from their natal colonies and either collected immediately into liquid nitrogen (hereafter referred to as “0 day” group) or subjected to one of four diet treatments, where they were given 0%, 25%, 50% or 75% (w/v) sucrose solution; these are hereafter referred to as “sucrose solution” of various concentrations._

 ### Alignment details